Why Enhanced Premium Tax Credits Should Be Made Permanent - Families USA Skip to Main Content

 Families USA is a leading health care advocacy organization urging Congress to make them permanent.
 This fact sheet offers resources from Families USA and other organizations to help advocates and others interested in ensuring that millions don’t lose coverage and face high health care costs and premiums because Congress fails to act.

-To learn more, view general and state-specific fact sheets about premium tax credit enhancements in ACA marketplaces.
+To learn more, view the national and state-specific fact sheets about premium tax credit enhancements in ACA marketplaces.

 • More than 70 organizations call on Congress to extend enhanced premium tax credits to keep health care affordable for millions of Americans.